Axect/Peroxide/README.md

 If you want to draw plot with some great templates, then choose `plot` feature.

 You can choose any features simultaneously.

 ### 2. Easy to optimize

-Peroxide uses 1D data structure to describe matrix.
-So, it's too easy to integrate BLAS.
+Peroxide uses a 1D data structure to represent matrices, making it straightforward to integrate with BLAS (Basic Linear Algebra Subprograms).
-It means peroxide guarantees perfect performance for linear algebraic computations.
+This means that Peroxide can guarantee excellent performance for linear algebraic computations by leveraging the optimized routines provided by BLAS.

 ### 3. Friendly syntax

-Rust is so strange for Numpy, MATLAB, R users.
-Thus, it's harder to learn the more rusty libraries.
-With peroxide, you can do heavy computations with R, Numpy, MATLAB like syntax.
+For users familiar with numerical computing libraries like NumPy, MATLAB, or R, Rust's syntax might seem unfamiliar at first.
+This can make it more challenging to learn and use Rust libraries that heavily rely on Rust's unique features and syntax.

+However, Peroxide aims to bridge this gap by providing a syntax that resembles the style of popular numerical computing environments.
+With Peroxide, you can perform complex computations using a syntax similar to that of R, NumPy, or MATLAB, making it easier for users from these backgrounds to adapt to Rust and take advantage of its performance benefits.

 For example,